-The following chart provides suggested benchmarks for the minimum number of units earned at the end of the specified term in order to complete degree requirements by the end of the eighth term of enrollment (prorated for transfer students):
+The following chart provides required benchmarks for the minimum number of units that should be earned at the end of the specified term in order to complete degree requirements by the end of the eighth term of enrollment (prorated for transfer students).
+After your second term of enrollment you are expected to keep pace with the required benchmarks below.
+Only fall and spring terms are counted.
+Units earned at UR as well as transfer work accepted toward UR degree requirements are counted.